- Describe preschool environments that support children’s cognitive development.

 Perhaps the easiest thing adults can do to promote exploration is to hone their ability to ask meaningful questions.
 The best questions to spark scientific discovery are open-ended questions.
 Questions like, "Why do you think that happened?" and "What do you think will happen next?" start conversations and spark exploration.

-Sometimes bias sneaks into our classrooms.
-Take some time to look through the books, toys, and materials in your classroom.
-Download and print the Children’s Literature Activity.
-Use this activity to review children’s books for bias.
-Share your results with a supervisor, trainer, or coach.
+People of all races, cultures, ethnicities, ages, genders and abilities should be represented equally and appropriately in your program’s materials.
+Take some time to look through the books, toys, and materials in your classroom to ensure that children and families from diverse backgrounds are represented.
+Download the Culture and Children’s Literature Activity.
+Use this activity to review children’s books for common stereotypes and broad generalizations.
+Share your results with an administrator, trainer, or coach.

 Use the resources in this section to learn more about fun ways you can create environments and use materials that spark children’s cognitive growth.
 The first handout provides ideas about materials that promote discovery and exploration.
 Download and read the list of Materials that Spark Exploration.
 Consider adding these materials to your discovery center or classroom to encourage exploration.
 The second handout is a list of resources to help you be more culturally responsive in your classroom.
 Download the Resource List and explore the ideas offered by the websites and organizations.
 As you read this information think about what you can do to support the cognitive growth and development of children in your classroom and program.